stoeckley/Eat-Static/README.md

 * Construct complex functional predicates on the fly
 * Build custom types on demand
 * Compose existing types into new composite types easily
-* Generate default maps based on simple inheritance
+* Generate default maps based on simple inheritance, with final field support
 * Write functions that accept named, unordered parameters
 * Specify function arguments as required or optional
 * Provide default values for optional arguments